reconciliation-api/specs/README.md

 https://reconciliation-api.github.io/specs/latest/

+General discussion about this protocol can be held on the [`public-reconciliation@w3.org` mailing list](https://lists.w3.org/Archives/Public/public-reconciliation/).

 Initially, the aim is to document the existing state of the API, as witnessed by the existing clients and servers, and the [original documentation on OpenRefine's wiki](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API).